ArcheryTXS/eve-x11-preview/README.md

 Created by ArcheryTXS

-Inspired by similar idea of u/Fitzsimmons - https://codeberg.org/JSFitzsimmons/eve-k-preview
+Inspired by similar idea of u/Fitzsimmons - https://codeberg.org/JSFitzsimmons/eve-k-preview (KDE-Plasma only!)